Men’s Mental Health Investment Programme

 Background

-In York and North Yorkshire, we have a lot of male dominated industries such as construction, agriculture, blue light services and transport.
-While they are important to the region’s employment base and economy, they also report high levels of stress, burnout, and suicide risk, with major implications for workforce retention and performance.
+In York and North Yorkshire, we have a lot of predominantly male industries, such as construction, agriculture, the blue light services, and transport.
+These jobs are important to the region’s employment base and economy, but they also report high levels of stress, burnout, and suicide risk, with major consequences for workforce retention and performance.

 The Men's Mental Health Taskforce

-The Men’s Mental Health Taskforce was created to ensure the programme is underpinned by expert advice.
-The Taskforce have advised on the current landscape, identified where there are funding gaps and opportunities, and recommended how the Mayor’s role and CA investment could be applied to have the biggest impact.
+The Men’s Mental Health Taskforce was created to make sure the programme is underpinned by expert advice.
+The Taskforce have discussed the current landscape, identified where there are funding gaps and opportunities, and recommended how the Mayor’s role and CA investment could be applied to have the biggest impact.

 The taskforce is chaired by Professor Paul Galdas, an internationally recognised expert in men’s health based at the University of York.
 Professor Galdas has provided strategic leadership and evidence-based insight to shape the programme’s direction.